daniestevez/grcon2020-workshop/README.md

 The work is centred around building GNU Radio flowgraphs to analyze and demodulate deep-space probes IQ recordings.

-By now, this repository only holds some of the material, and the IQ recordings, which are recommended to be downloaded before the workshop.
-When the workshop date comes closer, more material will be added.
+This repository contains a number of GNU Radio companion `.grc` files called `handson_*.grc` that show the progress at different steps during the hands-on part of the workshop with GNU Radio companion.

+It also contains the PDF slides for the workshop in the folder `slides/`.

 ## Requirements